Our members make great leaders.

 - Board of Directors: THREE positions with 3-yr. terms

-- Supervisory Committee: TWO positions, ONE position with 2-yr. term and ONE position with 1-yr. term.
+- Supervisory Committee: TWO positions with 2-yr. terms

-If you are a member in good standing and are interested in applying for nomination, you are invited to submit an application by downloading and filling out our application and mailing it to the Corporate Office to the attention of the Nominating Committee.
-Nominations must be filed with the Chairman of the Board by close of business on September 30, 2019
+If you are an active member and are interested in applying for nomination, you are invited to submit an application via our website or submit an application to the Corporate Office to the attention of the Nominating Committee.
+Applications must be submitted to the Nominating Committee by close of business on September 30, 2020

 Board of Directors

 Mr. Brigagliano has served the credit union since October 2014, when he was appointed to the Board of Directors as an Associate Director.
-He became a full Board member in early 2015 and was elected to the vice president’s post in March 2018 and to the Chairman's post in March 2020.
+He became a full Board member in early 2015, was elected to the Vice Chairman’s post in March 2018 and to the Chairman's post in March 2020.